Property-Preserving Hashing for $\ell_1$-Distance Predicates: Applications to Countering Adversarial Input Attacks

 \begin{itemize} \item We propose the first PPH family for the asymmetric $\ell_1$-distance predicate for $n$-element vectors with each element from the set $\{0, 1, \ldots, q-1\}$.
 Roughly, given two vectors $\vtr{x}$ and $\vtr{y}$, the asymmetric $\ell_1$-distance predicate outputs 1 if both $\norm{\vtr{x} \dotdiv \vtr{y}}_1$ and $\norm{\vtr{y} \dotdiv \vtr{x}}_1$ are less than $t/2$ for some threshold $t$, where $\vtr{x} \dotdiv \vtr{y}$ is the vector whose $i$th element is defined as $\max\{x_i - y_i, 0\}$.
-Prior to this work, only known PPH constructions are for Hamming distance predicates~\cite{boyle2018adversarially, holmgren2022nearly, fleischhacker2021robust, fleischhacker2022property}.
+Prior to this work, the only known PPH constructions are for Hamming distance predicates~\cite{boyle2018adversarially, holmgren2022nearly, fleischhacker2021robust, fleischhacker2022property}.
 Our scheme is based on $\ell_1$-error correcting codes from Tallini and Rose~\cite{tallinil1codes}.
 The $\ell_1$-distance metric is related to $\ell_2$-distance (see Section~\ref{sec:pre}), and can be used as a proxy for adversarial attacks or perceptual similarity. \item We show that our PPH construction is robust to one-sided errors: the predicate outputs 1 yet the PPH evaluates to 0.
 This property is important to prevent the aforementioned evasion attacks.
 We also give evidence that the other one-sided error can be made practically small in the non-robust setting.
 This error is important to rule out collisions, i.e., two dissimilar images that produce the same hash.
 We discuss collision attacks and inverting the hash function, i.e., finding the input vector given the hash digest, and show some evidence that they may be computationally expensive. \item We prove lower bounds on the possible compression, i.e., the length of the digest, to preserve any $\ell_1$-distance predicate.